The Draft is On! Week of coverage planned leading up to NFL’s big night

 The April 23-25 draft was originally scheduled to be in Las Vegas.
 Commissioner Roger Goodell will introduce first-round picks from his home in Bronxville, New York while teams submit their selections virtually.

-We’ll be previewing the first round of the NFL Draft during special livestreams Monday through Wednesday at 3/2c.
+We’ll be previewing the first round of the NFL Draft during special livestreams Monday through Wednesday at 1 p.m.
 You can view those on our NFL Draft page.

 On Thursday night, join us for a 4-hour breakdown of each selection from our team of sports journalists across the nation.
-Our coverage, beginning at 8pm ET, will be led by WCMH’s Jerod Smalley, KLAS’s Chris Maathuis, WGN’s Jarrett Payton, and former Bronco and Super Bowl Champion linebacker Brandon Marshall.
+Our coverage, beginning at 6 p.m., will be led by WCMH’s Jerod Smalley, KLAS’s Chris Maathuis, WGN’s Jarrett Payton, and former Bronco and Super Bowl Champion linebacker Brandon Marshall.
 You’ll be able to watch Thursday’s stream on both our NFL Draft section and Facebook page.

 And just because the in-person festivities in Las Vegas were canceled doesn’t mean we can’t bring some of “Sin City” to Thursday’s coverage.